tdowrick/ScouseTom/Methods_System_Characterisation_Resistor_phantom__.md

 Each of the modes of operation previously described have been used in experimental settings.

 ### Time difference
-'Standard' time difference EIT data was collected for imaging stroke in a rat model \cite{Dowrick_2016} figure \ref{FigureStroke}.
+'Standard' time difference EIT data was collected for imaging stroke in a rat model \cite{Dowrick_2016}.
 Using 100\( \mu \)A at 2kHz and c.
 60 injection pairs, a frame of EIT data was recorded every minute, over 30 minutes.
-A haemorrhage model was triggered at the 10 minute mark, which was expected to cause a net impedance decrease.
+A haemorrhage model where blood was injected into the brain over a 10 minute period, was triggered at the 10 minute mark, which was expected to cause a net impedance decrease.

 ### Triggered